-• When discarding an airbag module or scrapping the entire car damaged by a collision, consult your SUBARU dealer.

-• The SRS AIRBAG system has no user-serviceable parts.
-Tampering with or disconnecting the system's wiring could result in accidental inflation of the airbag or could make the system inoperative, which may result in serious injury.
-The wiring harnesses of the SRS AIRBAG system are covered with yellow insulation and the connectors of the system are yellow for easy identification.
-Do not use electrical test equipment on any circuit related to the SRS AIRBAG system.
-For required servicing of the SRS AIR-BAG, see your nearest SUBARU dealer.
+- When discarding an airbag module or scrapping the entire car damaged by a collision, consult your SUBARU dealer. - The SRS airbag has no user-serviceable parts.
+Do not use electrical test equipment on any circuit related to the SRS airbag system.
+For required servicing of the SRS airbag, see your nearest SUBARU dealer.
+Tampering with or disconnecting the system's wiring could result in accidental inflation of the SRS airbag or could make the system inoperative, which may result in serious injury.
+The wiring harnesses of the SRS airbag system are covered with yellow insulation and the system connectors are yellow for easy identification.